-Throughout the public process staff received numerous comments regarding the proposed changes.
-There were concerns about the height limit removal in Spanish Springs, concerns regarding infrastructure, and concerns regarding how large the package is.
-In response to the concern regarding Package 2.5a being too much to consider under one set of amendments, staff removed amendments to Articles 208, 214, 216, 310, and 402 from this set of amendments.
+Throughout the public process, staff received numerous comments regarding the proposed changes.
+There were concerns about the initial proposal to remove the two-story limit in Spanish Springs, concerns regarding infrastructure, and concerns regarding how large the package was as initially proposed.
+In response to the concern regarding Package 2.5a being too much to consider under one set of amendments, staff removed proposed amendments to Articles 208, 214, 216, 310, and 402 from this set of code amendments.
 Some of the changes to those articles will be brought to the Planning Commission for consideration under a different ordinance at a future date.
 Additionally, staff made many changes to the currently proposed amendments based on public feedback.
-A quick summary of all that has changed based on public feedback is outlined below.
+In addition to some of the changes since WDCA24-0004 described earlier in this staff report, a quick summary of all that has changed based on public feedback is outlined below.

-- Minor ADU Consistency: Added minor ADUs to the use table in Article 302 for consistency with Article 304. - Terminology Update: Renamed "bunkhouse" to "employee housing" for clarity regarding its use and character. - Cottage Court Clarification: Specified that cottages within a cottage court are located on a single parcel. - ADU Terminology Adjustment: Removed the term "granny flats" from ADU descriptions in Article 304.

-- Guest Quarters Definition Update: Revised the guest quarters definition to match the language used in other definitions, specifying whether they are attached or detached. - ADU Standards Streamlining: Removed redundant language within ADU standards. - Square Footage Alignment: Aligned the maximum square footage for guest quarters with that of ADUs. - Cottage Court Parking Flexibility: Broadened the options for where parking can be placed within cottage court developments. - Community Structures in Cottage Courts: Clarified the allowances for community structures within cottage court standards. - Sewer Requirement for Cottage Courts: Added a requirement for cottage court developments to be served by sewer systems. - Employee Housing Requirements: Introduced additional requirements for employee housing developments, separating general standards from those specific to employee housing dormitories. - Spanish Springs: Removed Spanish Springs-specific changes from the proposed changes.
+- Minor ADU Consistency: Added minor ADUs to the use table in Article 302 for consistency with Article 304. - Terminology Update: Renamed "bunkhouse" to "employee housing" for clarity regarding its use and character. - Cottage Court Clarification: Specified that cottages within a cottage court are located on a single parcel. - ADU Terminology Adjustment: Removed the term "granny flats" from ADU descriptions in Article 304. - Guest Quarters Definition Update: Revised the guest quarters definition to match the language used in other definitions, specifying whether they are attached or detached. - ADU Standards Streamlining: Removed redundant language within ADU standards. - Square Footage Alignment: Aligned the maximum square footage for guest quarters with that of ADUs. - Cottage Court Parking Flexibility: Broadened the options for where parking can be placed within cottage court developments. - Community Structures in Cottage Courts: Clarified the allowances for community structures within cottage court standards. - Sewer Requirement for Cottage Courts: Added a requirement for cottage court developments to be served by sewer systems. - Employee Housing Requirements: Introduced additional requirements for employee housing developments, separating general standards from those specific to employee housing dormitories. - Spanish Springs: Removed Spanish Springs-specific changes from the proposed changes.
 Specifically, the two-story height limit for commercial centers in Spanish Springs will remain in the code.
 No Spanish Springs specific changes are proposed.

 To address community concerns regarding infrastructure, staff met with regional agencies who regulate and manage infrastructure throughout the ordinance drafting and editing process.
 Staff confirmed with all agencies that there are no significant concerns about infrastructure due to the proposed code amendments.
-While there are region-wide infrastructure challenges and a complex regulatory environment for addressing those challenges (see the Regional Form and Coordination and the Transportation Elements of Envision Washoe 2040 for a thorough discussion of this topic), this set of development code amendments does not increase the allowed density in any residential regulatory zone (see Exhibit C of Attachment C for examples of what would be allowed on current vs proposed regulations on different parcels).
-The options for types of housing development would be expanded, but allowed densities remain the same, and developments larger than a few units will continue to require a discretionary review in almost all circumstances outside of the urban regulatory zones.
+While there are region-wide infrastructure challenges and a complex regulatory environment for addressing those challenges (see the Regional Form and Coordination and the Transportation Elements of Envision Washoe 2040 for a thorough discussion of this topic), this set of development code amendments does not increase the allowed density in any residential regulatory zone (see Exhibit C of Attachment C for examples of what would be allowed currently vs under the proposed regulations on different parcels).
+The options for types of housing development would be expanded, but allowed densities remain the same.
+Further, developments larger than a few units will continue to require a discretionary review in almost all circumstances outside of the urban regulatory zones.
 In infrastructure planning, regional agencies use Washoe County's zoning or master plan designations to anticipate future housing and resulting infrastructure impacts.
 Since the densities allowed within each regulatory zone and master plan category will remain the same, there is no anticipated impact to infrastructure or infrastructure planning from these amendments.
 Infrastructure will continue to expand and be improved as the region grows, whether that growth comes in the form of single-family detached housing or middle housing.